shilpa8895/ProductionStudioWebsite_ReactJs/README.md

     npm start

-NOTE - If any error comes for dependencies not found do npm install <Dependency name>
+NOTE - If any error comes for dependencies not found do npm install {Dependency name}